objcio/articles/2014-08-11-bad-testing-practices.md

 > The only time a test will give value back is when we want to _change_ our code.

-Let's see how the classic arguments in favor of writing tests are connected with this premise:
+Let's see how the classic arguments in favor of writing tests are connected to this premise:

 - Makes refactoring easier—You can change implementation details with confidence, leaving the public API untouched.
 - Avoids regressions—When do regressions occur?
 When you change your code.
 - Provides executable specification and documentation—When do you want to know more about how software actually works?
 When you want to modify it.
-- Reduces time of creating software—How?
+- Reduces the time of creating software—How?
 By allowing you to modify your code faster, with the confidence that your tests will tell you when something went wrong.
-- Reduces cost of creating software—Well, time is money.
+- Reduces the cost of creating software—Well, time is money.

-Yes, all the reasons above are true at some point, but the reason that this pertains to us, developers, is that automated tests let us change stuff.
+Yes, all the reasons above are true at some point, but the reason that this pertains to us developers is that automated tests let us change stuff.

 Note that I'm not including the design feedback of _writing_ tests, as in TDD.
 That could be a separate conversation.
 We will be talking about tests, once they are written.